ayanchavand/DisCat/README.md

 ## Releases

 Check out the latest releases to get access to new features, improvements, and bug fixes.
-Visit the [Releases](https://github.com/your-username/cat-app/releases) page for more details.
+Visit the [Releases](https://github.com/ayanchavand/cat-pics/releases) page for more details.

 ## Contributions

 Contributions are welcome!
 If you have any ideas for improvement, feature requests, or bug reports, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Happy exploring the adorable world of cats and dogs with CatApp! 🐾